Miksus/rocketry/docs/user_guide/logging.rst

 which task has run, failed or succeeded and when.
 This information is needed to determine the state of many of the conditions.

-Red Engine extends the ``logging`` library to allow also reading log records.
+Red Engine extends the ``logging`` library to allow also reading the log records.
-This is conducted by special handlers that write the log records to a more structural format such as CSV or as JSON to MongoDB.
-There is also a logging adapter used for automatically passing the task name to the extras of the task logger and for acting as an interface for querying the handlers.
+This is achieved with handlers that write the log records to a more structural format such as CSV or JSON.
+There is also a logging adapter used as an interface for querying the handlers.

+The loggers can be customized in any way using the ``logging`` library itself or extending it.
+The most important thing to keep in mind is that the logger ``redengine.task`` should have at least one handler that has method ``.read()`` or ``.query(..)`` to also read the log files.
+These methods should return iterble of dictionaries.
+The method ``.query(...)`` should also be able to handle the passed queries.

 Querying the task adapter
 -------------------------